See no evil, hear no evil

 From moral high ground to marked silence: the new US stance on Ukrainian corruption

-A stark silence has greeted the corruption scandal tearing through Ukrainian President Volodymyr Zelenskyy’s inner circle.
-Despite allegations of a $100 million kickback scheme and the resignation of two ministers, the usual chorus of American lawmakers demanding accountability has gone quiet.
+A corruption scandal is rocking Ukrainian President Volodymyr Zelenskyy’s inner circle.
+Yet despite allegations of a $100 million kickback scheme and the resignation of two ministers, the usual chorus of American lawmakers demanding accountability has gone quiet.

 This is a notable departure from the past, and the explanation lies not in Kyiv’s reformed governance, but in a fundamental shift in Washington’s role: from being Ukraine’s paymaster to becoming its energy salesman.